 Why WiFi Sucks

-Routers manage web traffic.
-You can learn more about their function and role in Keith Barker’s introduction to routers and switches.
-But the routers lent by ISPs are typically 2-in-1 devices.
+The most common type of residential router are the types rented from ISPs, and they're typically 2-in-1 devices.
 They both manage traffic and transmit the radio signals that form your wireless connection.
-That’s what the antennas on your router are for and you may be tempted to point them at the weak spot in your home, but wireless signals are designed to be polarized and broadcast at 90-degree angles.
+That's what the antennas on your router are for and you may be tempted to point them at the weak spot in your home, but wireless signals are designed to be polarized and broadcast at 90-degree angles.
 So make sure they are all pointed in the same direction, either vertically or laterally.

 While antenna position may improve coverage, it still likely won't cover your entire house.
 Because these 2-in-1 routers are doing two jobs at once, and there's only one of them, they are typically less effective than dedicated devices called WiFi Access Points (WAP).

 A combo router and WiFi broadcasting device typically tries to do too much and struggles to provide coverage for an entire home.
 Instead, a pack of WAPs from the same vendor will talk to one another, and provide more of a coverage net for your home.
 Ubiquiti access points are particularly good at this, but many other brands offer plug-and-play WAPs.